Tiantian-Han/MLPerf-SSD-R34.pytorch/README.md

 # MLPerf_SSD-R34-Large
 SSD on Large images with a backbone of ResNet34 based on MLPerf-training single-stage-detector repo
 ##Installation
-To install the environment please follow the instruction on [MLPerf-training single-stage-detector](https://github.com/mlperf/training/tree/master/single_stage_detector)
+To install the environment please follow the instruction on [MLPerf-training single-stage-detector](https://github.com/mlperf/training/tree/master/single_stage_detector).
+The files in this repo replace the files in the ssd folder.

 ## Changes from original repo:
 1. Support training on any data size including images with uneven ratio e.g 1600x1200